 A common misconception attached to moving on is that it means forgetting the bygone eras of love.
 The fact is, moving on is not how people describe it.
 The concept of moving on means being okay to remember the end of a relationship.

 A person who has moved on feels okay to acknowledge that he had fallen in love in the past.
-He cherishes the memories they created together and looks forward towards building new ones with others.
+He cherishes the memories they created together and looks forward to building new ones with others.

 Therefore, the first step to move on is to accept the truth of the situation.
 One has to agree that the person does not feel the same way he does.
 It might not make his feelings disappear but would ease the process.
 Give up on what is lost and rebuild what is still left helps a person to move on.